Second Andrews ministry

 The Second Andrews ministry was the 70th ministry of the Government of Victoria.
 The Labor government, led by Premier Daniel Andrews and Deputy Premier James Merlino, was officially sworn in on 29 November 2018, following the party's second consecutive victory at the 2018 state election, which was held on 24 November 2018.

-At the time of its formation the ministry consisted of 22 ministers, eleven of whom were women, making it the first cabinet in Victoria's history to reach gender parity.
-To accommodate this change Philip Dalidakis was removed from his cabinet position, although his work as a minister was praised by Andrews.
+At the time of its formation, the ministry consisted of 22 ministers, eleven of whom were women, making it the first cabinet in Victoria's history to reach gender parity.
+To accommodate this change Philip Dalidakis was removed from his cabinet position.
+However, his work as a minister was praised by Andrews.
 Following the resignation of Gavin Jennings and the appointment of Ros Spence on 23 March 2020, the Cabinet became majority female.

 The Second Andrews ministry succeeded the First Andrews ministry, and was succeeded by the Third Andrews ministry.

 Second Andrews ministry, 2018–2022

 June 2022–October 2022

 A cabinet reshuffle was undertaken in June 2022 after five cabinet ministers had announced their upcoming retirement at the November state election: James Merlino, Martin Foley, Lisa Neville, Martin Pakula and Richard Wynne.

 Lizzie Blandthorn, Colin Brooks, Steve Dimopoulos, Sonya Kilkenny and Harriet Shing were appointed to the ministry to replace the retiring ministers.
 The rearranged ministry was sworn in on 27 June.
 Kilkenny was sworn in a week later on 4 July as she had contracted COVID-19 and had to isolate prior to the original swearing-in ceremony.

-There were also two new ministerial roles created to oversee the 2026 Commonwealth Games to be held in the state.
+Two new ministerial roles were also created to oversee the 2026 Commonwealth Games to be held in the state.